pgeu/pgeu-system/docs/confreg/configuring.md

 Invoice recipient address
-: The invoice recipient address is built from the registration *Company* and *Address* fields only.
-Attendees should include all required address parts (city, postal code, country, etc.) in the Address field.
+: The invoice recipient address is built from the registration *Company* and *Invoice address* fields only.
+Attendees should include all required address parts (city, postal code, country, etc.) in the Invoice address field.

 Field nick
 : Should the field asking for nickname be displayed on the